orvi-tmp/learning-c-with-pebble/chapter09.md

     char title[40];

-This declares a string to contain 40 characters, while also declaring an array to hold 40 characters.
+This declares an array that contains 40 characters, which can also be treated as a string with 40 characters.

 Since strings are arrays, we can initialize strings the same way we initialize strings.
 For example,

     char title[40] =
         { 'E', 'n', 'c', 'o', 'u', 'n', 't', 'e', 'r', ' ', 'a', 't', ' ', 'F', 'a', 'r', 'p', 'o', 'i', 'n', 't' };
+    char registry[10] = { 'N', 'C', 'C', '-', '1', '7', '0', '1' };

-This will initialize the character array `title` to contain the string `Encounter at Farpoint`.
+This will initialize the character array `title` to contain the string `Encounter at Farpoint` and the character array `registry` to contain the string `NCC-1701`.
+Note that, in the last declaration, numbers can be characters (here, for example, the character '1' has the integer value `49`, not actually `1`).

 While this method of initializing works, it's pretty tedious.
 C also allows a more convenient initialization of strings: